neurocracy/drupal-omnipedia-warmer/readme.md

 }
 ```

+### Installing

-Then, in your project's root, run `composer require
+Once you've completed all of the above, run `composer require
-"drupal/omnipedia_warmer:1.x-dev@dev"` to have Composer install the module and its
+"drupal/omnipedia_warmer:1.x-dev@dev"` in the root of your project to have
-required dependencies for you.
+Composer install this and its required dependencies for you.